smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 #### Flow Chart Diagnostic Messages

--  Branch rule only:                                             A Script Step has no String to send or Function key to send, only branching instructions.
+-  **Branch rule only**: A Script Step has no String to send or Function key to send, only branching instructions.
--  Function key only:                                            A Script Step has no String to send, but does have a Function key to send.
+-  **Function key only**: A Script Step has no String to send, but does have a Function key to send.
--  Label location only:                                          A Script Step has no String to send, no Function key to send and no branching operation, only a Label assigned to it so that it serves only as a target for branching instructions from other Steps.
+-  **Label location only**: A Script Step has no String to send, no Function key to send and no branching operation, only a Label assigned to it so that it serves only as a target for branching instructions from other Steps.
--  Wait timer override only:                                     A Script Step has no other field value assigned except for the Receive wait timer override value.
+-  **Wait timer override only**: A Script Step has no other field value assigned except for the Receive wait timer override value.
--  Label location and timer override only:                       A Script Step has no other field values assigned except for the Label field and a Receive wait timer override value.
+-  **Label location and timer override only**: A Script Step has no other field values assigned except for the Label field and a Receive wait timer override value.
--  WARNING: Step with no action:                                 A Script Step has no String to send, no Function key to send, no branching operation, no Label assigned and no Receive wait timer override value.
+-  **WARNING: Step with no action**: A Script Step has no String to send, no Function key to send, no branching operation, no Label assigned and no Receive wait timer override value.
 This Script Step has no function, it may need maintenance.
--  WARNING: Nesting more than 9 levels:                         When one Script uses the EXSR branching operation to run another Script this is called nesting.
+-  **WARNING: Nesting more than 9 levels**: When one Script uses the EXSR branching operation to run another Script this is called nesting.
 Nesting means that the Script execution program must remember where to return after the target Script reaches its end.
 The Script execution program can store up to nine levels of nesting information, so nesting EXSR operations deeper than nine levels is not allowed.
--  WARNING: Cannot analyze branch token:                         The flow chart program does not know what the value of an variable token will be at execution time, so it does not attempt to evaluate the flow of a Script Step that uses tokens in either the Branch-to Script field or the Branch-to Label field.
+-  **WARNING: Cannot analyze branch token**: The flow chart program does not know what the value of an variable token will be at execution time, so it does not attempt to evaluate the flow of a Script Step that uses tokens in either the Branch-to Script field or the Branch-to Label field.
 Instead it simply lists the Step along with this non-critical warning message, and then it continues to analyze the next Step in the Script.
--  WARNING: Branch Script/Label not found:                       This error is displayed when a branch operation specifies a Script name and/or a Label name that cannot be found in any of the Script master files.
+-  **WARNING: Branch Script/Label not found**: This error is displayed when a branch operation specifies a Script name and/or a Label name that cannot be found in any of the Script master files.
 This error must be fixed before a Script can actually be executed.
--  WARNING: Branch loop detected, skipping repeat:               The flow chart program uses the same logic as the Script execution program to detect whenever a branch operation will cause the same Step to be executed in a Script more than once.
+-  **WARNING: Branch loop detected, skipping repeat**: The flow chart program uses the same logic as the Script execution program to detect whenever a branch operation will cause the same Step to be executed in a Script more than once.
 The flow chart program will not list the same Step twice, in order to limit the size of the analysis display or report.
 It is allowed to loop to the same Script Step more than once, but the Script execution program uses the Operator Replay control file value for the Script loop detect limit to determine if Script execution is in a run-away loop that must be stopped to protect the system.
--  WARNING: Branch-to Script User does not match, fatal error:   When branching operations are used, the target Script must be registered for the same User profile as was specified for the original Script.
+-  **WARNING: Branch-to Script User does not match, fatal error**: When branching operations are used, the target Script must be registered for the same User profile as was specified for the original Script.
 Actually, the flow chart uses the Script master record to determine the original User name, but at run time, the Script execution program allows the USER parameter of the STROPRRPY command to override the User name.
 In this case, if one Script tries to branch to another Script whose registered User name does not match, the Script execution job will be forced to fail as a security measure.
 Therefore, in practice, when branching is being used, the registered User name of the original Script should match the intended job user name in order for the flow chart program edits to be useful.

 #### Analysis of Example Flow Chart